 Biden condemns riots over George Floyd death, calls for end to 'needless destruction'

-Former Vice President Joe Biden condemned protests that turned violent across the nation late Saturday in response to the death of Minneapolis man George Floyd in police custody last Monday, calling for an end to “needless destruction” in communities.
+Former Vice President Joe Biden called the protests in response to the death of George Floyd “utterly American,” but condemned the “needless destruction” and violence that broke out across the country on Saturday night.

 Biden, the presumptive Democratic presidential nominee, said the protests and riots that have broke out across the nation over the past several days “have laid bare that we are a nation furious at injustice.”